DylanBaut/Web-Scraping/README.md

-# MMA-Predictor
+# MMA-Web scraping
-Program will scrape mma data, use it to create a nueral network prediction website with frontend UI
+Program will scrape mma data using R for data science